Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### ALTER

-Now say we've decided that we don't like having the _Artist_ field in `dbo.Song` because we think Artists should get their own table (where they can live happily normalised).
+Now say we've decided that we don't like having the _Artist_ field in `dbo.Song` because we think Artists should get their own table.

-So we want to remove it from our table using `DROP COLUMN`.
+So we will remove it from our table using `DROP COLUMN`.

 ```sql
 ALTER TABLE dbo.Song